ourchitecture/devex/src/docs/decisions/apply_standard-commit-messages.md

 Check commit messages against the "Conventional Commits" specification;
 familiar with it and good enough.

+Use the "@commitlint/cli" tool to check commit messages.

+Use Husky and git hooks to enforce automation checks.

 ### Consequences

 -   Good, because it ensures a basic level of meaning to commits